- Why should you plan a running route in advance?

 The functions of the apps mentioned are essentially the same.
 Via GPS, the apps measure the distance travelled, the time and many other parameters, such as metres of altitude covered, calories burned and much more.
 The decision for an app is often made spontaneously or based on the personally perceived user experience.
 However, if you have special needs when running or cycling, for example linking the app to various wearables, you should find out individually which application offers this.

-For users it is am most important to think about which functions are really needed and which functions should be used.
+For users, who want to measure a distance for running, the most important is to think about which functions are really needed and which functions should be used.
 For example, is sleep tracking a must for a running clock?
 Is a wrist-worn heart rate monitor at the top of the wish list?
 Do you only want to use the watch for running, or should the functions be available for other sports?
 Which apps should the wearables work with?
-If you define exactly what the gadget should do for the wearer, it will be much easier to get an overview in the almost unmanageable market.
+If you define exactly what the gadget to measure distance while running should do for the wearer, it will be much easier to get an overview in the almost unmanageable market.

 At the same time, for experienced runners and cyclists who always want the latest gadgets, it is worth keeping an eye on the wearables market.
 In addition to computers, running watches, smart watches and much more, smart running shoes are now also available.
 Under Armour offers for example the HOVR, a shoe that can be directly connected to the app MapMyRun (ISPO.com reported).